-A representative of the entity may appear before the Committee to present the application and may present any additional information which the applicant desires to present to the Committee.
-In the event that additional information is deemed necessary, the Committee may request such additional information from the applicant.
-Certification will certify the court to process all cases which come within the jurisdiction of the court including criminal, civil and small claims cases pursuant to Section 78A-7-106.
+A representative of the entity may appear before the Board of Justice Court Judges to present the application and may present any additional information which the applicant desires to present to the Board.
+In the event that additional information is deemed necessary, the Board may request such additional information from the applicant.

 (1) Statutory Requirements.
 Statutes of the State of Utah require that certain standards be met in the operation of a Justice Court.
 These statutory requirements include:

 (1)(A) All official court business shall be conducted in a courtroom or an office located in a public facility which is conducive and appropriate to the administration of justice (Section 78A-7-213).

 (1)(B) Each court shall be open and judicial business shall be transacted every day as provided by law (Section 78A-7-213), although the judge is not required to be present during all hours that the court is open.

 (1)(C) The hours that the court will be open shall be posted conspicuously at the court and in local public buildings (Section 78A-7-213).

 (1)(D) The judge and the clerk of the court shall attend the court at regularly scheduled times (Section 78A-7-213).

 (1)(E) The entity operating the Justice Court shall provide and compensate a judge and clerical personnel to conduct the business of the court (Section 78A-7-206 and Section 78A-7-207).